Postgraduate Module Descriptions

 In recent years, knowledge has become a buzzword.
 We speak about “the knowledge economy” and “knowledge workers”, but surprisingly little research focuses on knowledge itself: how it is structured and transmitted, and how it relates to knowers.
 Language is the primary means by which knowledge is built and shared, but few people have studied the relationship between language and knowledge.
 This module is a basic introduction to Legitimation Code Theory (LCT), a rapidly developing theoretical framework based on Bernstein’s sociology of education which is increasingly being used in linguistic study (particularly with Systemic Functional Linguistics) to investigate how language is used to build and share knowledge.
 This module will be particularly helpful for those interested in educational linguistics and analysing classroom discourse.
 It will also be valuable for those interested in analysing discourses in any context to understand how texts are used to build and package knowledge in ideologically-biased ways.
 The emphasis will be on how LCT can be combined with linguistic study to offer a new perspective on students’ research areas, and students will be introduced to many examples of LCT in action in linguistic research.

-This unique course is designed to equip you with the theoretical and practical knowledge and skills to use Critical Discourse Analysis (CDA) effectively in your postgraduate work and is currently the only Linguistics postgraduate module to be offered entirely online.
-Through weekly facilitated online group discussions, this interdisciplinary course encourages theoretical debate on the underpinnings of CDA and a range of approaches to ideology, language and power, while also providing a structured programme of practical CDA: the nitty gritty of how language choices reflect and perpetuate ideological meaning.
-Throughout the course, students are required to make constant links back to their home department and their own research, and will engage with exciting Southern African research in the field (especially research from Rhodes).
-While this course is extensive and requires a significant commitment, it will ensure a deep and well-theorised understanding of the use of CDA and its application to your own research.
+This course is designed to equip you with the theoretical and practical knowledge and skills to use Critical Discourse Analysis (CDA) effectively in your postgraduate work and is currently the only linguistic postgraduate course to be administered entirely online.
+Through weekly facilitated online group discussions, this interdisciplinary course encourages theoretical debate on the underpinnings of CDA and general approaches to ideology, language and power and provides a structured programme of practical critical discourse analysis (the nitty gritty of how language choices reflect and perpetuate ideological meaning).
+Throughout the course, students are required to make constant links back to their home department and their own research, and will engage with exciting Southern African research (especially research from Rhodes) in the field.
+While this course is extensive and requires a significant commitment, it will ensure a deep and well-theorised understanding of the use of Critical Discourse Analysis and its application to your own research.